Classification of Radio Backgrounds at Cosmic Dawn and 21 cm Signal Confirmation Using Neural Networks: Theoretical Background

 \subsection{Excess radio background models}

-As mentioned in the introduction, though not yet independently confirmed, a possible detection of the 21-cm signal from cosmic dawn ($z \sim 17$) has been claimed by the EDGES collaboration \citep{bowman18}.
+As mentioned in the introduction, though not yet independently confirmed, a possible detection of the 21 cm signal from cosmic dawn ($z \sim 17$) has been claimed by the EDGES collaboration \citep{bowman18}.
 The reported signal has an absorption trough which is a factor of two larger in amplitude than what is predicted by a standard astrophysical model based on the $\Lambda$CDM cosmology and hierarchical structure formation \citep{cohen17, reis2021}.
 This unexpectedly strong absorption signature, if it is cosmological (rather than instrumental or due to foregrounds), signifies a large difference between the spin temperature of neutral hydrogen and the temperature of the radiation background.
-A modification of the standard astrophysical model is required to explain the anomalous absorption signal. \citet{barkana18} showed that interaction of cold dark matter with the cosmic gas could introduce an additional cooling mechanism, making the neutral hydrogen gas colder than expected \citep[see also][]{Berlin, barkana18a, munoz18, Liu19, Cheung2019, Barkana2018_, barkana2022, Kovetz2018}.
+A modification of the standard astrophysical model is required to explain the anomalous absorption signal. \citet{barkana18} showed that interaction of cold dark matter with the cosmic gas could introduce an additional cooling mechanism, making the neutral hydrogen gas colder than expected \citep[see also][]{Berlin, munoz18, Liu19, Cheung2019, Barkana2018_, barkana2022, Kovetz2018}.
 Another potential explanation involves the presence of an excess radio background over the CMB \citep{bowman18, feng18, ewall18, fialkov19, mirocha19, ewall20, Reis2020}.
-In this paper we focus on the second explanation and explore two different types of excess radio background models\footnote{Recent studies \citep{acharya23, cyr24} indicate that soft photon heating may alter the shape and amplitude of the 21-cm signal in presence of a radio background during the cosmic dawn.
-However, this effect is not accounted for in this work, as the analyses were conducted prior to those publications.
-We intend to include this effect in future work.}.
+In this paper we focus on the second explanation and explore two different types of previously-developed excess radio background models.
+The first is an assumed homogeneous background that was produced by exotic processes in the early universe and then passively redshifted in the Universe during observable epochs, which we will call the ``external radio background."
+The second is a background produced by the same galaxies that are responsible for all other radiation backgrounds (except the CMB); in this case, the background is naturally inhomogeneous and dynamically evolving, and we will refer to it as the ``galactic radio background."
+We also note that recent studies \citep{acharya23, cyr24} indicate that soft photon heating may alter the shape and amplitude of the 21 cm signal in the presence of a strong radio background during cosmic dawn.
+This effect is not accounted for in this work, but we intend to include it in future work.
+This is a point to which we return in Section~\ref{sec:mapping_21cm_observables}.